2011-nov02-net/danielg-project1/README.md

     - To sign in
     - To place orders to locations choosing various amounts of various products
     - To view those orders placed as well as specifc details of those orders

+- Persistent Data
+- Logging
+- Input Validation
+- Continuous Deployment
+To - Do
+ - Testing Database Methods
+ - Split CSS up into .css files to promote reusability
+ - Make a couple of routing paths more logical

+# Getting Started
+1) Run command: git clone https://github.com/2011-nov02-net/danielg-project1
+2) Use database ".sql" file in repo to set up database with some initial data
+3) Make sure you use your connection string to access your database
+4) Run in VS or VSCode

+# Usage

 # License
 danielg-project1 uses the MIT License